mortonsguide/axis-model-suite/README.md

 # Axis Model Suite

 Reproducible papers and code on fermion structure, gauge completion, and gravity in a scalar–vector field framework.
-The suite derives the full Standard Model fermion spectrum, CKM/PMNS mixing, and electroweak sector from geometry; establishes quantum consistency (BRST invariance, anomaly cancellation, renormalization stability); and extends to emergent gravity with testable deviations from GR.
+From six geometric inputs the suite reproduces the full SM fermion spectrum and CKM/PMNS matrices; dynamically generates the electroweak sector with W/Z masses from a composite orientation scale (v_eff = Zχ·v); and fixes |Vub|
+via a parameter-free rank-2 overlap.
+The quantum completion is BRST-invariant, anomaly-free, and RG-stable up to the scalar-coherence cutoff (~10^5 GeV), consistent with (g-2) and dilepton-compositeness bounds.
+The gravitational extension derives the Einstein–Hilbert term at one loop and predicts environment-dependent G(Φ) with lensing/GW attenuation—providing falsifiable departures from GR.

 ---